Life Insurance for Axid users.

 Now, as we’ve previously stated, for the vast majority of individuals who are simply using Axid as a way to reduce the amount of stomach acid that their body produces naturally, most (if not all) life insurance companies won’t consider this medication an issue.

 Most will still consider an individual who is taking Axid as someone who would potentially still be eligible for a Preferred rate.
 This would include individuals who are also using their Axid to help them treat their ulcers or even Barrett’s esophagus.

-Can run into trouble is when either of these conditions goes beyond what a life insurance underwriter would consider a “mild” case in which what one is likely to find is that they will no longer be eligible for a Preferred rate and may have to settle for ether a Standard or even a Table B rate.
+Can run into trouble is when either of these conditions goes beyond what a life insurance underwriter would consider a “mild” case.
+In cases like “those,” what one is likely to find is that they will no longer be eligible for a Preferred rate and may have to settle for either a Standard or even a Table B rate.